Svalbard Global Seed Vault: Indigenous communities

 Depositors to the Seed Vault are not limited to international, regional and national genebanks.
 Some indigenous communities have deposited seeds for safety duplication in the Seed Vault.
 In 2015, representatives of the Parque de la Papa in Peru deposited 750 samples of potatoes.
 In 2020, the Cherokee Nation became the first US tribe to deposit when it safeguarded nine samples of heirloom food crops which predate European colonization.

-Cultural depictions
+Cultural importance

+The seed vault is a common reference in different forms of fiction and media, often as an example of international collaboration, similar to the International Space Station, as a media symbol for the potential of doomsday scenarios, and a point of conversation about the sustainability of human society.
+Even before the Seed Vault officially opened, there was a feature article in The New Yorker.
+Science communicators have been important in taking the project from relative obscurity, to global awareness.
+For example, Cary Fowler gave a TED talk on the Seed Vault at Oxford in 2009.